The difference between academic and professional writing: a helpful guide

 The Certificate in Professional Writing prepares you to:

-- Learn how use complex multimedia texts that incorporate language, image, and sound to produce a coherent, engaging message
+3. Learn how to use complex multimedia texts that incorporate language, image, and sound to produce a coherent, engaging message

 Ready to get started?
 If you have yet to do so, apply to Penn LPS Online today and enroll in the Certificate in Professional Writing.
 Or view our course guide to see what’s available in any upcoming term.